Mayne Yard construction update - June and July 2025

 - Continue construction of the new rail bridge over Breakfast Creek

-- Rock excavation, earthworks and removal of materials from site
+- Excavation including rock breaking, earthworks and removal of materials from site

 - Road pavement works including asphalting and line marking